Vladimir-G4/rotify/README.md

 ---

 ## Acknowledgments 🙌
 A big thanks to the **Brainrot Hackathon** for reminding us that knowledge and memes are the ultimate currencies.
-Memes were sourced from the farthest reaches of the internet (and some places we wish we could forget). 🌐
+Memes were sourced from the farthest reaches of the internet (and some places we wish we could forget). 🌐  [Special shoutout to ouck tuah ily bae]

 ---